pusher/faros/hack/namespacecheck/README.md

 namespacecheck checks whether a given Faros setup is valid within the ownership rules added in v0.7.
+See the [migration to v7.0](https://pusher.github.io/faros/migrate) docs for more information

 To run the tool, grab 3 files off your kubernetes cluster